serokell/blog-posts/Introduction to Free Monads/article.md

 This can be rather useful in many cases when you're dealing with tree-like structures, but to name a few:

 - To build an AST for an EDSL using do-notation.
-- To have different semantics for the same monad in different contexts, e.g. define an interpreter and a pretty-printer for an EDSL, or have a mock interpreter in addition to a real one.
+- To have different semantics for the same monad in different contexts, e.g., define an interpreter and a pretty-printer for an EDSL, or have a mock interpreter in addition to a real one.
 - To build a decision-tree type structure harnessing the do-notation for non-determinism (like with lists, but for trees).

 Of course, all of this is perfectly achievable with regular old monads and some newtype wrappers, but free monads let us get rid of a bit of boilerplate.

 Basic familiarity with Haskell is assumed for the rest of this article.
-Specifically, the `do`-notation, and type classes `Monoid`, `Functor`, and `Monad`.
+Specifically, the `do`-notation and type classes `Monoid`, `Functor`, and `Monad`.

 ## Free algebraic structures